Chapter 8 : Love rule #8

 “Let’s find out,” Malfoy said with a wicked grin.
 He grabbed my hand and my stomach gave a small, strange lurch.
 Without another word, we jumped up and ran out of the door.
 I quickly dropped his hand as we walked away, but it still felt weird and tingly.

 “Where to?”
 I asked lightly, trying not to betray my sudden nervousness.

 “Just follow me,” he said with a smile, and so I did.
 It wasn’t until we were out in the grounds and walking towards the quiddich pitch that I dug my heels in.

+"Don't be a bloody baby," Malfoy sighed, hailing on my arm.
 I allowed myself to be alternatively coaxed and dragged towards the pitch, until he finally lost patience and picked me up bodily, carrying me over his shoulders.